dladams/duneproc/README.md

 For detailed help, use `duneproc -H`.
 Example:
   duneproc wfRaw/wfrran500/wftick4000/dpcr\_apa3u/event132560 5777evts132000-133000

-To gain access to this command, first set up a recent version of dunetpc or protoduneana e.g. by following the instructions on the [DUNE LAr SW page](https://wiki.dunescience.org/wiki/DUNE_LAr_Software_Releases#Using_DUNE_releases).
+To gain access to this command, first set up a recent version of dunesw by following the instructions on the [DUNE LAr SW page](https://wiki.dunescience.org/wiki/DUNE_LAr_Software_Releases#Using_DUNE_releases).
 Then fetch, build and set up this package following the [myproj instructions](https://github.com/dladams/myproj/blob/master/README.md)